General information about the Climathon

 Preparation for the Climathon

-1. If you are not a city authority or have no contact to the city authority yet, get in touch with them as soon as possible and talk about their involvement.
+- If you are not a city authority or you have no contact to the city yet, get in touch with them as soon as possible to talk about their involvement.

-2. Start defining the city challenge(s) for your Climathon
+- Start defining the city challenge(s) for your Climathon.

-3. Go out to local organisation and companies to seek sponsorship for your event.
+- Go out to local organisations and companies to seek sponsorship.

 Each Climathon city has their own city page on the Climathon website.
 It contains all the information about the local Climathon, with mandatory and option sections to fill out.
 Participants will be able to apply through the city pages to the Climathon.